 The good news is, you can definitely find a good “B-level” general contractor and we’re going to give you the secrets to identify them and keep your project on schedule and on budget.
-However, first we have to understand the pitfalls that come with these lower tiered contractors.
+However, first, we have to understand the pitfalls that come with these lower-tiered contractors.
 This second tier of contractors usually lacks sufficient liquidity and capital in their company so managing draws and cash flow is critical.

 “Most contractors are not good money managers,” says Holly.
 Many of these contractors live check-to-check and may struggle to make payroll or cover material costs.
 This leads to a vicious cycle of using draws (construction payments) from one project to fund work on another project.
 If the draws fall off schedule, they fall behind on the job and face upset clients and unpaid crews who are forced to look for another gig.

-Unfortunately, this was the situation on my first rehab.
-The general contractor had projects going with five different investors and was comingling the funds.
+Unfortunately, this was the situation in my first rehab.
+The general contractor had projects going with five different investors and was commingling the funds.
 He used the draws from one project to advance the next one.
 And when one of the other projects did not receive the anticipated draw due to a failed inspection, the house of cards came crumbling down, all his workers quit and each investor was left picking up the pieces.

 Finding, Selecting and Managing Good Contractors

 So how do you avoid these parallels and find the best amongst this tier of contractors?
 Holly starts by tapping her peer network of investors to find contractors.
-Other great tips are to ask subcontractors like electricians or plumbers, and visit Home Depot or Lowes early in the morning when contractors are picking up materials for the day.
+Other great tips are to ask subcontractors like electricians or plumbers and visit Home Depot or Lowes early in the morning when contractors are picking up materials for the day.

 Once you’ve identified a potential contractor, one of the biggest mistakes investors make is interviewing them at a Starbucks, according to Ryan.
 Most GCs will just tell you what you want to hear and won’t be comfortable in that type of environment.
 Instead, visit one of their job sites and start asking about the project.
 Coincidentally, visiting a rehab project in your local market is also another great way to find a potential contractor.

 “Most investors come from a corporate culture,” Ryan says.
-“But independent contractors work in the blue collar world and the consequences and expectations are very different.”
+“But independent contractors work in the blue-collar world and the consequences and expectations are very different.”
 It’s imperative to put them in a comfortable environment if you want an accurate read on what it will be like to work with them as your contractor.

-By observing the crew and asking about the project, you get a much better sense of the GCs knowledge, process and overall leadership.
+By observing the crew and asking about the project, you get a much better sense of the GC's knowledge, process, and overall leadership.
 Here are some key questions you want to ask during the jobsite interview:

 Key Questions to ask a Prospective General Contractor: